dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 because no query contained an OPT RR, or because that data was not stored?

-The Storage Parameters therefore also contains a Storage Hints item which specifies whether the encoder of the file recorded each data item if it was present.
+The Storage Parameters therefore also contains a Storage Hints item which specifies which items the encoder of the file omits from the stored data.
 An implementation decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.